As a member of LUPC you will benefit from:

 LUPC’s Category and Framework groups bring together members from procurement and technical professions with a special interest or expertise in specific goods or services.

 LUPC Category Groups identify member need, compile specifications and submit sourcing strategies to our Executive Committee for approval.
 Often this will involve drafting tender documentation and evaluating tender submissions from suppliers.
 Usually chaired by a member representative, each group is supported by one of LUPC’s senior category managers.

 Category groups are also key to managing relationships with suppliers on behalf of the consortium and reviewing supplier performance throughout the life of a framework agreement.

 Details of our Category Groups, including how to join, can be found here.

 Some categories are managed nationally or inter-regionally in collaboration with other purchasing consortia.
 These may be supported by national working parties or category groups in our partner consortia.

 LUPC has appointed Central Business School to deliver classroom-based or online CIPS courses in Procurement and Supply for members’ staff.
-The courses are for professional (level 4,5 and 6) and apprenticeship students beginning in September, and are available at discounted cost.
+The courses are for CIPS levels 3, 4, 5 and 6 and apprenticeship students running throughout the year, and are available at discounted cost.
 Students can start courses in September, November, January, March or May.

 Provider: Central Business School